xiaoli-dong/metagenomics_crash_course/Assembly.md

 #do the assembly using quality controlled reads
 >nohup megahit -1 your_qc_R1_file -2 your_qc_R2_file -t 8 -m 0.5 -o megahit_assembly  >& megahit.log.txt &
 ```
-After finishing the assembly, we first check the the megahit.log.txt file to make sure there are no errors occurred and also to look at some of the simple stats such as min length of the contigs, max length of the contigs, N50
+After finishing the assembly, we first check the "megahit.log.txt" file to make sure there are no errors occurred and also to look at some of the simple stats such as min length of the contigs, max length of the contigs, N50
 ```
 #check log file to make sure there are no errors occurred during the assembly
 >more megahit.log.txt